HectorOrdonez/fin-vista/README.md

 I decided to list them here, as to document them and show awareness.
 - relying on incremental ids instead of uuids
 - using the aggregate root as also dto.
 Separating them would be smart as the app grows
+- value objects introduce value but also overhead.
+Decided against them
+- using Mail facade instead of a wrapper.
+For a more purist approach, pass Mailer via DI
+- mailer creates the actual email, which should belong to the presentation layer (UI)